MPGod42/DesktopMusic-releases/README.md

-# DesktopMusic-releases
+# Desktop Music

-Releases for DesktopMusic.
-A desktop app for YT Music that lets you share your current songs to discord.
+A lightweight desktop YT Music client with enhanced features:

+- Ad blocking for distraction-free listening
+- Discord Rich Presence integration to share your music status to discord
+- Clean, minimal interface

+Built with Electron and TypeScript for Windows